Model-independent search for anisotropies in stochastic gravitational-wave backgrounds and application to LIGO-Virgo's first three observing Runs: SGWB Mapping

 The noise map so defined is only sensitive to diagonal elements of the inverse Fisher matrix, ignoring all pixel-pixel correlations.
 However, correlations between different locations on the sky are nontrivial.
 The noise map is thereby only an approximation of the noise standard deviation of the estimator $\hat{\mathcal{P}}$.
-In the case of a singular or ill-conditioned Fisher matrix, the calculation of the SNR requires regularising adjustments as described below.
+In the case of a singular Fisher matrix, the calculation of the SNR requires regularizing adjustments as described below.

 The dirty maps and Fisher matrices may be calculated over broad frequency bands to improve detection statistics.
-However, this implies integrating over the spectral shape of the SGWB, $H(f)$, hence the resulting clean map Equation~\eqref{eq:clean_map} is a biased estimator of the angular power distribution, as we do not know $H(f)$ \textit{a priori}.
-The standard spectral-model approach is to assume a power-law spectral model $H_\alpha(f)$ as in Equation~\eqref{eq:spectral_shape} and estimate $\hat{\mathcal{P}}$ for a set of $\alpha$ candidates.
+However, this implies integrating over the spectral shape of the SGWB, $H(f)$, hence the resulting clean map Eq.~\eqref{eq:clean_map} is a biased estimator of the angular power distribution, as we do not know $H(f)$ \textit{a priori}.
+The standard spectral-model approach is to assume a power-law spectral model $H_\alpha(f)$ as in Eq.~\eqref{eq:spectral_shape} and estimate $\hat{\mathcal{P}}$ for a set of $\alpha$ candidates.
 We consider here three possible spectral index values, in keeping with the LVK searches \cite{O3_SGWB_anisotropic}: $\alpha=0$, a flat energy density spectrum consistent with many cosmological models \cite{cosmo_SGWB_review}; $\alpha=2/3$, an astrophysical background dominated by CBCs \cite{Regimbau_astro_SGWB}; and $\alpha=3$, a generic flat strain spectrum \cite{SGWB_supernovae}.
+Other approaches, such as the ASAF approach, solve for $\hat{\mathcal{P}}$ in each frequency bin, and do not require a model for $H(f)$; however, in this case it is not possible to invert the full Fisher matrix, as it is prohibitively singular in a single frequency bin.
+This is the main motivation for integrating over broader frequency ranges when taking pixel-pixel correlations into account.